ismaelri/MasterThesis/README.md

 # TFM - ROS-based visual servoing of a UR10 manipulation robot
-This is the workspace of my TFM where you can find the different packages used to fulfill all the objectives and be able to perform visual servoing with the uR10 robot.
+This is the workspace of my TFM where you can find the different packages used to fulfill all the objectives and be able to perform visual servoing in simulation and with the uR10 robot.
+The visual controllers implemented are position-based, image-based with Cartesian coordinates, image-based with cylindrical coordinates and hybrid (2-1/2 D hybrid visual controller).